Trusted by 50,000+ Brisbane Patients Since 1979

-Last Updated on 2 April 2025 by Brisbane Livewell Clinic
+Last updated on 31 December 2025 by Brisbane Livewell Clinic Editorial Team

 Pregnancy Massage is a specialised form of massage therapy designed to support women through the physical and emotional changes that occur during pregnancy.
 It uses modified techniques to ensure safety and comfort, with the goal of reducing muscle tension, improving circulation, and relieving common pregnancy symptoms such as back pain and swelling.